jswny/edgybot/README.md

 docker-compose up
 ```

+## Command Permissions

+For most commands, the default is to deny permission for all users.
+Please manage the individual command permissions for your server by using the command management command to enable them.

 ## Error Handling

 - Most errors, especially in commands, will be reported back as a response to the command execution